opensavannah/opensavannah.org/our-manifesto.md

 permalink: /manifesto/
 ---

+The following docunent details both the operating principles of our parent organization, Code for America, but also breaks down additional beliefs of Open Savannah.

+# Our vision, mission, values, and operating principles

+**Government can work for the people, by the people, in the digital age.**

+Services can be simple, accessible, and easy to use.

+Outcomes can be measurably better.

+Better can cost less.

+We can serve everyone with respect and dignity.

+**It would be the biggest source of societal good for a generation.
+Let's all build it together.**

 **Move away from finite digital projects**
 Civic-tech organizations can often view their mission in much the same way they would a building project.
 It is